MonolithProjects/ansible-github_actions_runner/README.md

 # Personal Access Token for your GitHub account
 access_token: "{{ lookup('env', 'PERSONAL_ACCESS_TOKEN') }}"

-# Is it the runner for organization or not
+# Is it the runner for organization or not?
 runner_org: no

-# Name to assign to this runner in GitHub (hostname as default)
+# Name to assign to this runner in GitHub (System hostname as default)
 runner_name: "{{ ansible_hostname }}"

 # GitHub Repository user or Organization owner used for Runner registration